 Larder offers a coffeehouse, fine groceries, flowers, wine, beer, baked goods, house-butchered meats, sandwiches, and prepared foods to eat in or take out.

-Sternewirth, the hotel’s tavern and club room named Sternewirth Privilege, allowed 19th-century employees of breweries to free beer during the workday.
+Sternewirth, the hotel’s tavern and club room named Sternewirth Privilege, allowed 19th-century employees of breweries to drink free beer during the workday.
 You’ll find classic cocktails and hardy small plates.
 Sample a signature cocktail, The Three Emmas, made with Pearl beer, rose cordial, sherry, gin, grapefruit juice, and lemon juice.
-For small plates, savor the smoked salmon on toast or the local ranch beef burger.

 Las Ramblas Restaurant In The Hotel Contessa